-Byzantine skeleton yields 800-year-old genomes from a fatal infection
+Byzantine Skeleton Yields 800-Year-Old Genomes From a Fatal Infection

-Eight hundred years ago, in a hardscrabble farming community on the outskirts of what was once one of the fabled cities of the ancient world, Troy, a 30-year-old woman was laid to rest in a stone-lined grave.
-Like others in the Byzantine era graveyard, the woman's bones bore the unmistakable signs of a hard agrarian existence.
+MADISON, Wis. - Eight hundred years ago, in a hardscrabble farming community on the outskirts of what was once one of the fabled cities of the ancient world, Troy, a 30-year-old woman was laid to rest in a stone-lined grave.

 Add your comments below